frederic-perez/AmE-dictionary/data/idioms.md

 __fender bender__ :three: A little car accident. _Stranded by a fender bender._
 __ferret out__ To discover or retrieve something, usually with careful effort.
 A noun or pronoun can be used between “ferret” and “out.” _Now that I’m a successful actress, I’m worried about what the media will ferret out about my tawdry past._
 __fever pitch__ A state of great excitement or turmoil.
-__few and far between__ :four: Rare or seldom-seen. _Warm days have been few and far between this winter._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively few and far between._
+__few and far between__ :eight: Rare or seldom-seen. _Warm days have been few and far between this winter._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively few and far between._
 __fiddle with (something)__ :dart::two: To play or tinker with something. _Hey, don’t fiddle with the thermostat—it needs to stay at 68 degrees._ _A growing number of enterprises are looking for new ways to fiddle with industrial thermostats._
 __fifth column__ :astonished: A clandestine group of people who work subversively within a group, organization, or country in order to betray it to an allied outside force. _In the US during the Cold War, there was constant fear and suspicion of people supposedly working in a fifth column to spread the influence of communism from within._ _A fifth column preparing to rise up and join the security forces._
 __fight a losing battle__